getzlab/mutect-benchmark/src/get_data/README.md

 python3 dalmation_helper.py
 ```

-which will generate a table of paired gs urls in a file named `mpairs_update.csv`.
+which will generate a table of paired gs urls in a file named `mpairs_update.tsv`.
 Since most GATK tools can stream google buckets without localization, direct using such bucket would be optimal practice.

 ### from NCI data commons